pawelekg95/pygrm/docs/index.md

-Parses arguments :param argv: System arguments passed to PyGrm to be parsed
+Parses arguments provided from command line

-:return: Parsed arguments
+:param argv: System arguments passed to PyGrm to be parsed :return: Parsed arguments

 # Index